-Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.6%, 13.7% and 13.8% in 2014, 2013 and 2012, respectively.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 14.0%, 13.6% and 13.7% in 2015, 2014 and 2013, respectively.
 Overall, while these ratios are expected to remain in a predictable range, they may fluctuate from period to period due to varying allowance levels within coinsurance-type arrangements.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies, may vary.
 Also, the mix of first year coinsurance business versus yearly renewable term business can cause the percentage to fluctuate from period to period.
 In recent years, the mix of business has been premiums weighted toward yearly renewable term which has contributed to relatively stable rates.

-Other operating expenses increased \$12.4 million, or 12.9%, and \$2.1 million, or 2.3% in 2014 and 2013, respectively.
-Contributing to the 2014 increase were both higher compensation costs and increased information technology costs.
-Other operating expenses, as a percentage of net premiums, were 2.3%, 2.1% and 2.2% in 2014, 2013 and 2012, respectively.
+Other operating expenses increased \$3.4 million, or 3.1%, and \$12.4 million, or 12.9% in 2015 and 2014, respectively.
+Contributing to the increase in 2014 was both higher compensation costs and increased information technology costs.
+Other operating expenses, as a percentage of net premiums, were 2.3%, 2.3% and 2.1% in 2015, 2014 and 2013, respectively.
 The expense ratio tends to fluctuate only slightly from period to period due to maturity and scale of this segment.